courtney-rosenthal/postfix-country-policy-service/README.md

     * Senders with a country policy of "REJECT" are rejected, before attempting greylisting.

-    * Senders with a country policy of "dunno" are subject to greylisting.
+    * Senders that do not have a listed country policy are subject to greylisting.

-    * The default policy for a country not listed is "dunno".

 ### Create country access policy map